What clients say when agencies aren’t in the room: CMO insights on the recession and COVID-19 recovery

 As we discussed what marketing strategies and tactics were working today, these points stood out:

-1. Try live events, whether via video (e.g., LinkedIn Live, if you can get approved) or otherwise (e.g., Twitter chat).
+1. Try live events, whether via video (e.g., LinkedIn Live) or otherwise (e.g., Twitter/X chat).
 Companies are seeing big stats—more engagement in 1-2 hours than in a typical month on the respective platform.

 2. Don’t over-think or over-produce live events; there’s high tolerance for experimentation.
 Tap into existing networks (e.g., social followers, email subscribers, influence-oriented employees) for organic promotion.